lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/library/README.md

 The following classes show an inheritance relationship:

-Both Librarian and Member classes extend the User class.
+- Both Librarian and Member classes extend the User class.

-Both EmailNotification and PostalNotification classes extend the Notification class.
+- Both EmailNotification and PostalNotification classes extend the Notification class.

-The Catalog class implements the Search interface.
+- The Catalog class implements the Search interface.

+class diagram

 ![img_17.png](img_17.png)